DSI-FDI/final-project/dsi_millestone_1.md

 The center of the viewport is mostly clean of clutter.
 The main object (usually the real world) goes in the center of the application.
 - In some applications (NameTag) faces are placed at the left.
 This is due to the fact that when looking up left we connect with the memoristic part of our brain, for example to remember images.
 Also menus are placed on the right.
 At looking to the right we get in contact with the mental construction in our brain, that is used for example for things which we don’t have direct experience like an unknown track in Google Maps (deeper info https://lenguajecorporal.org/descifrando-los-movimientos-de-los-ojos-estamos-recordando-o-estamos-inventando/ ).
 - In Xpert-EYE experts can draw directly in the viewport so we can teach at real time.

-### Competitive analysis: process summary

-When making the competitive analysis firstly we tried to find applications already available in the market, that fit with ours.
-It was not possible.

-We wanted to search some design features in dating apps, none of these application was an interesting example because it is not very convenient to compare two types of apps  with so different objectives.
-Dating apps are focused on knowing new possible couples by means of a chat, on the other hand, our application makes sense in the “real world” when meeting people face to face.

-Due to these problems we decided to turn around our ideas.
-We decided to focus on similar technological approaches such as applications for Google Glass.
-We got useful information about how the human-machine interaction should be when having the limitations of google glasses or in our case, contact lenses .

-Nevertheless, Google Glass is a very different technology than ours, since it is limited to a small screen in the upper-right part on the glasses.

-Our technology has the capability of showing output information in the entire line of sight of the user.
-For that reason and despite  Google Glass being a good researching field, we found another gadget very similar to our goals.

-Atheer is a virtual reality approach that is near to our anticipation on how the final application should interact with the user.
-Also it’s important to say that we have focused in some concrete applications to measure the power of this kind of gadgets and how to use them.

-Since users don't have experience with this new technology there will not be any user expectation.
-So we haven't included the design takeaways in the factoids.